 The DfG Design Approach

-In DfG we look at policy change as a problem-framing and -solving activity, jumping in-between two spaces: problem space and solution space, one informing the other but always in this order.
+In DfG, we look at policy change as a problem-framing and -solving activity, jumping between two spaces: the problem space and the solution space, with one informing the other, but always in this order.

-Core to this is the combination of a mix of design approaches: human-centred, systems thinking and behavioural-based design.
+Core to this is a mix of design approaches: human-centred, systems thinking, and behaviour-based design.
 Firstly, we start from a position of empathy to understand policy change as a phenomenon with different meanings and implications for key actors – or “users” in our vocabulary – representing diverse realities; second, we identify leverage points by analysing the network of relationships and incentives from a systems perspective; and finally, we design interventions that could have systemic impact with least effort that are informed by behaviour insight.

-In particular, it is the use of qualitative methods, visual language, and adopting a systems view with a collaborative and experimentation-oriented mindset, what constitutes the challenge but also the value of adopting a design approach in government and policymaking.
+In particular, the use of qualitative methods, visual language, and a systems view, along with a collaborative and experimentation-oriented mindset, constitutes both the challenge and the value of adopting a design approach in government and policymaking.

 Qualitative research with ethnography-inspired methods

-First, in the problem framing space we aim to gain a comprehensive understanding of the causes and consequences behind a policy change.
-We gather data through fieldwork visits, semi-structured interviews combined with other ethnography-inspired methods, such as observations or design probes.
-The aim is to identify what constitutes a problem relevant to solve by gathering insights from different user groups, service actors and experts in the subject matter.
-Making sense of the gathered data is conducted using an inductive logic, where stakeholders are invited to participate in creating collective meanings, representing a mix of perspectives.
+First, in the problem-framing space, we aim to gain a comprehensive understanding of the causes and consequences of a policy change.
+We gather data through fieldwork visits and semi-structured interviews, combined with other ethnography-inspired methods, such as observations and design probes.
+The aim is to identify what constitutes a problem worth solving by gathering insights from different user groups, service actors, and subject-matter experts.
+Making sense of the gathered data is conducted using inductive logic, in which stakeholders are invited to participate in creating collective meanings that represent a mix of perspectives.

 A systems view of government with system models

-Systems thinking shows that areas for intervention can have lower and higher levels of impact due to the connectedness and complexity.
-Using a systems model or developing a systemic picture of a policy change helps to make an informed decision on where change is needed, at what level, and with what type of policy instruments.
-The act of creating a systems model itself is a part of an inductive analytical process that helps understand policy as a system of interdependencies, and identify what needs to be changed.
+Systems thinking shows that areas for intervention can have varying levels of impact due to their connectedness and complexity.
+Using a systems model or developing a systemic picture of a policy change helps make an informed decision about where change is needed, at what level, and which types of policy instruments.
+The act of creating a systems model itself is a part of an inductive analytical process that helps understand policy as a system of interdependencies and identify what needs to be changed.

 New type of instruments, interventions informed by behavioral insight

-Behavioural-insight capitalise the principles of psychology where unconscious human behaviours or “biases” can be used to “nudge” people to act and the society to go towards a desired direction without forcing them to do so.
-Popularised by the rise of behavioural economics, the wide-ranging applications of psychology in large scale government intervention provides alternative materiality for design interventions, as well as bringing the experimentation mindset, such as the application of randomised control trial in policymaking process.
-Examples of this are the experiments conducted by the UK government in partnership with the Behavioural Insights Team, where different messages were used in the tax return letters to nudge citizens to pay their taxes on time.
-This low cost, behavioural informed action resulted in millions of pounds of savings in a short period of time.
+Behavioural insight capitalises on the principles of psychology, where unconscious human behaviours or “biases” can be used to “nudge” people and society towards a desired direction without forcing them to do so.
+Popularised by the rise of behavioural economics, the wide-ranging applications of psychology in large-scale government intervention provide alternative materiality for design interventions and bring an experimental mindset, such as the application of randomised controlled trials in policymaking processes.
+Examples of this include experiments conducted by the UK government in partnership with the Behavioural Insights Team, in which different messages were used in tax return letters to nudge citizens to pay their taxes on time.
+This low-cost, behaviourally informed action resulted in millions of pounds in savings over a short period.

 Teaching Team